 d) The righteousness of the justified sinner is:

-i] One of status rather than fact, i.e. God regards us as perfectly good even though in fact we aren't.
+i] One of status rather than fact, ie., God regards us as perfectly good even though we aren't.

-ii] Imputed (credited), i.e. the perfect obedience of Jesus is credited to the believer and therefore we are viewed by God as if we had personally done the good which Christ himself did.
+ii] Imputed (credited), ie., the perfect obedience of Jesus is credited to the believer and therefore we are viewed by God as if we had personally done the good that Christ himself did.

 e) The necessary response on our part is faith.
 We must put our trust in Jesus to receive the benefits of his death.

 This is an excellent description of Jesus' atoning work.
-Mankind is at odds with God.
-God takes the initiative and reconciles us to himself through Jesus' death on the cross, Romans 5:10, 2Corinthians 5:18, Colossians 1:20, Hebrews 2:17.
+Mankind is at odds with God, and so God takes the initiative and reconciles us to himself through Jesus' death on the cross, Romans 5:10, 2Corinthians 5:18, Colossians 1:20, Hebrews 2:17.

 There have been other ways of interpreting the meaning of Jesus' death on the cross.
 They have all had their following, but the wight of scripture comes down on the side of the atonement.

 1. Example.
 Some have argued that Jesus' sacrifice for humanity had one purpose only, and that was to illustrate the human ideal of self-sacrifice.
 His death served as an example to us.
-It is clear that the cross does do this for us, but it is not its end purpose.
+It is clear that the cross does do this for us, but it is not the end purpose of the cross.